nhewitt99/nhewitt99.github.io/_pages/about.md

 I am a Robotics PhD student at Oregon State University under the advising of [Dr. Kagan Tumer](http://web.engr.oregonstate.edu/~ktumer/).
 I received my B.Sc. in Computer Engineering from the University of North Carolina at Charlotte, *summa cum laude*.

-Current research interests involve multiagent robotic systems that can handle dynamic, uncertain environments, working at the intersection of evolutionary, deep, and reinforcement learning.
-How can these systems be modeled to easily shape their behaviors?
-How can they account for unknown unknowns while remaining computationally tractable?
+Current research interests involve continuous control in dynamic environments with multiple objectives.
+I work at the intersection of evolutionary, deep, and reinforcement learning.
+How can an agent learn in situations where their goals are poorly-defined, or rewards are sparse?
+How can it learn to make trade-offs on the fly?
 What are the limits of a system's ability to adapt to changing environments and goals?
-And, how can we use these systems to improve our society, without exacerbating issues of inequity and privacy?
+I'm additionally interested in behavior space representations, neuroplasticity, and socially-conscious design.

 (While you're here, did you [contribute to Wikipedia's fundraising](https://donate.wikimedia.org) this year?)